 Distance from Abu Dhabi City Center – 22 min (22.1 km) via Abu Dhabi – Al Falah Rd/Sheikh Khalifa Bin Zayed St/Sheikh Khalifa Bin Zayed Al Nahyan Hwy/E12.
 Click here for Google Map Co-ordinates.

-Abu Dhabi’s Mangrove Walk at Jubail Mangrove Park recently opened in 2020 and became one of the most popular attractions in the city with nature lovers.
+Abu Dhabi’s Mangrove Walk at Jubail Mangrove Park recently opened in 2020 and became one of the best picnic spots in Abu Dhabi for nature lovers.
 It is a perfect beautiful nature escape away from busy city life.
 During high tides, you can spot aquatic wildlife and even many birds.

 TIP – Try to arrange your trip during high tides as during low tides, there would be less water and so minimum marine life.
 Pre-packed food items are not allowed inside.
 There is a café on site selling hot drinks and some food.

-ENTRANCE – For adults the admission charge is Dhs15, Dhs10 for children under the age of 18 and free for children under seven.
+ENTRANCE – For adults, the admission charge is Dhs15, Dhs10 for children under 18, and free for children under seven.
 Family discounts are available.
-You need to book your slots on their official website as slots get filled very fast and they allow small amount of people at one time.
+You need to book your slots on their official website as slots get filled very fast, and they allow a small number of people at one time.
 Small groups are only allowed with prior reservations to preserve the region’s ecology.

 Things to do at Jubail Mangrove Park